Scottish-Tech-Army/seescape-lone-working/docs/user.md

 Every person who is to be tracked by the Lone Worker application must have a mobile phone configured.
 This can be done in two ways.

-- If the person has an account and email in the Office 365 tenant, the Office 365 admin should set it. *No, I don't understand why sometimes why users can and sometimes cannot set their own phone numbers.
+- If the person has an account and email in the Office 365 tenant, the Office 365 admin should set it. *No, I don't understand why sometimes why users sometimes can and sometimes cannot set their own phone numbers.
 If you can just set it yourself, hooray*.

     - Go to the [users tab](https://admin.microsoft.com/Adminportal/Home?#/users) in the Office 365 admin portal.